-Ventilated façades are good options for new buildings and as retrofits for existing ones as they are highly aesthetical; having various colors, textures and designs and are lightweight that allows easy installation and repair.
+Ventilated façades are good options for new buildings and as retrofits for existing ones as they are highly aesthetical; have various colours, textures and designs and are lightweight that allow easy installation and repair.
 Besides the aesthetic appearance and better performance standards of the materials, compared to the traditional building materials; the advantages of laying a ventilated wall in a building are many:

 Energy Savings: The air cavity in a ventilated façade system helps in regulating heat in a building, thereby, reducing thermal bridges and decreasing cooling and heating loads by 30%.

-Noise Absorption: The multi-layered façade consisting of the facing, air gap and insulating material reflect external noise and reduce it by 10- 20% while enhancing the building acoustics.
+Noise Absorption: The multi-layered façade consisting of the facing, air gap and insulating material reflects external noise and reduces it by 10- 20% while enhancing the building acoustics.

 Aesthetical and Technical Durability: A ventilated façade with porcelain or ceramic tiles for cladding makes an ideal façade system.
 Along with being Eco-friendly; the porcelain and ceramic tiles are light-weighted, durable, and resistant to chemicals, pollutants, dust and sunlight.
 In India, innovative ventilated façade systems are slowly on the rise, like the clay ventilated façade.